gosub-com/Zurfur/README.md

 ## Operator Precedence

-Operator precedence comes from Golang.
+Operator precedence is mostly from Golang, but more compatible with C and gives an error where not compatible:

 |Operators | Notes
 | :--- | :---